 - 2 portions cooked Japanese short-grain rice

-- finely chopped green onion(s)
+- finely chopped green onions

-- dried red chili pepper - thinly sliced
+- dried red chili pepper thinly sliced

-- 2 onsen tamago - or soft boiled eggs
+- 2 onsen tamago or soft boiled eggs

 Instructions

-- Add 1 tbsp red wine, 200 ml chicken stock, 2 tbsp tomato ketchup, ½ tsp soy sauce, 1 tbsp Worcestershire sauce and 1 bay leaf.
+- Add 1 tbsp red wine, 200 ml chicken bouillon, 2 tbsp tomato ketchup, ½ tsp soy sauce, 1 tbsp Worcestershire sauce and 1 bay leaf.
 Cook until the liquid has almost gone, stirring occasionally to prevent burning.

 - Add 1 pinch salt and pepper, mix well and remove the bay leaf.
 Remove the pan from the heat and serve.

 - Divide 2 portions cooked Japanese short-grain rice between serving plates and pour the dry curry next to it.
-Sprinkle with finely chopped green onion(s) and dried red chili pepper, then top with onsen tamago or a soft boiled egg.
+Sprinkle with finely chopped green onions and dried red chili pepper, then top with onsen tamago or a soft boiled egg.

 - Enjoy!

-Leave a star rating and feedback or ask a question!
+Leave a rating and a comment